Posted September 30th, 2013 by & filed under Art Therapy/Counseling at SWC, Featured.

 I seem to need to continue the idea of a summer reading list.
 I don’t understand why because my summer is always as busy as the rest of the year.
 The fantasy of a book and lemonade out on the front porch is just that – a fantasy.
 I don’t…

-Posted September 10th, 2013 by & filed under Vision Quests & Earth Based Healing, Reflections from President Nolan, Featured.
+Posted September 10th, 2013 by & filed under Wilderness Fasts & Earth Based Healing, Reflections from President Nolan, Featured.

-This is Saturday, the 7th day of this Vision Quest journey and the 4th and final day of the Solo/Fast part (I go back to base camp tomorrow morning).
-Mostly I am hanging out in about a 20 yard radius (the Lakota stay in a ten foot circle for 4 days, no…
+This is Saturday, the 7th day of this Wilderness Fast journey and the 4th and final day of the Solo/Fast part (I go back to base camp tomorrow morning).
+Mostly I am hanging out in about a 20 yard radius (the Lakota stay in a ten foot circle for 4 days, no water,…

 Posted September 10th, 2013 by & filed under Reflections from President Nolan, Featured.